sou3mar/devops-in-practice-workshop/instructions/12-extending-deployment-pipeline.md

 ```

 Now let's configure a new Elastic Agent Profile in GoCD by visiting the "ADMIN"
-menu and clicking on "Elastic Profiles".
-We can then "+ Elastic Agent Profile"
+menu and clicking on "Elastic Agent Configurations".
+We can then "+ Elastic
-with the following configuration:
+Agent Profile" with the following configuration:

-* Id: `kubectl`
+* Elastic Profile Name: `kubectl`
 * Select the "Config Properties" option
-* Image: `dtsato/gocd-agent-docker-dind-gcloud-kubectl:v19.3.0`
+* Image: `dtsato/gocd-agent-docker-dind-gcloud-kubectl:v20.4.0`
+* Maximum Memory limit: `1G`
 * Privileged: checked

 Once the profile is saved, we can configure the new stage of our pipeline, by